General Information Notices and Access

 Repetition of Courses

 Any course for which a student has previously registered may be repeated.
-Each attempt that results in an official grade (A, B, C, D, and F) will be recorded on the student’s transcript, and each attempt resulting in an official grade will be used in computing the grade point average except in the case of implementation of the grade adjustment policy.
+Each attempt that results in an official grade (A, B, C, D, F) will be recorded on the student’s transcript, and each attempt resulting in an official grade will be used in computing the grade point average except in the case of implementation of the grade adjustment policy.
 No course in which the last grade received was an “F” may be counted toward graduation.
 Also, a course may be counted only once toward fulfillment of credit hours for graduation.
 The student should be aware that the last grade recorded may be regarded by a senior institution as the grade of record for transfer purposes.
 Institutional Scholarships will not pay for a repeat of successfully completed courses.

 Course Forgiveness Policy